Origin of the trade card collection

 on the Continent) were manufactured in the 19th Century and early 20th Century.

+The collections of chromos, these images so pretty, sometimes funny or very didactic, are richer in meaning than we usually think.
 Advertising became a powerful sales tool.
 The 19th century was a time of technological developments.
 New products were introduced, the cards reflected the quality of the products.
 If it was in vogue, chances were it would be advertised on a trade card!

 The world of prints published in chromolithography is major.
 Thousands of trade cards were issued over the world.
 In the Netherlands and Belgium collectors collects a certain brand and collectors always strive to make their collection as complete as possible.
 The catalogs of different brands provide an important reference.
 In France collectors collects mostly thematic.
 The subjects are infinitely different.
 An example of the different themes: children, topography, history, children's games, dolls, plants, animals, billiard, sports, football, etc.